TapTap: Exclusives

 While with similarities to the offering on mainstream app stores such as Google Play and the App Store, TapTap holds exclusives to games such as Torchlight: Infinite and T3 Arena during alpha testing and Valorant Mobile.

 Events

 TapTap Presents

-TapTap Presents is a Live Show, hosted by TapTap, that first streamed on July 10th 2020, unveiling game-related updates and upcoming mobile games, including Genshin Impact and Torchlight: Infinite.
+TapTap Presents is a Live Show, hosted by TapTap, that first streamed on July 10, 2020, unveiling game-related updates and upcoming mobile games, including Genshin Impact and Torchlight: Infinite.

+History

+TapTap was created by Yiwan in 2016 with an investment from XD Inc., previously known for peer-to-peer download network VeryCD.
+In March 2018, TapTap was fined for violating games publishing laws in China, among other companies, and shut down its service for 3 months.